rayestrada/toolkit/README.md

 **Files location:** src/js

-The toolkit utilizes [Webpack](https://webpack.github.io/docs/) for JavaScript management.
+The toolkit, by default, utilizes [Webpack](https://webpack.github.io/docs/) for JavaScript management.
+Read [this](#nopack) to learn how to disable webpack processing.
 Webpack allows us to create a modular JavaScript project.

 All js files that are added to the main js folder will be output as a standalone file in the output folder.
 All js files in subdirectories will not be output as standalone files.